NOTE: All member and nonmember tickets for Phipps Holiday Magic must be reserved in advance. Learn more about how you can join us!

 Your Challenge:

-Finished sculpture may be scaled up in size but should be no larger than 5”x5”x5” and should weigh no more than two pounds.
-Sculptures should not contain any food or edible ingredients (including wheat, seeds, or pinecones).
+Finished sculpture should be no larger than 5” x 5” x 5” and should weigh no more than two pounds.
+Sculptures should not contain any food or edible ingredients (including wheat, seeds or pinecones).
 Select sculptures from this challenge will be featured in Phipps’ Winter Flower Show.
-Therefore, each sculpture must have a securely-fastened string or wire so that it can be hung on display.
+Therefore, each sculpture must have a securely fastened string or wire so that it can be hung on display.
+A limited number of sculptures will be displayed.

-Deliver to the science education coordinator at Phipps in person or via certified mail (electronic submission is not accepted):
+Entry Requirements: Deliver to the science education coordinator at Phipps in person or via certified mail (electronic submission is not accepted):

 • Challenge Entry Form

-• Each finished sculpture should be no larger than 5”x5”x5” and should weigh no more than two pounds, and should have a securely-fastened string or wire to be hung on display.
+• Each finished sculpture should be no larger than 5” x 5” x 5” and should weigh no more than two pounds, and should have a securely-fastened string or wire to be hung on display.

 Address: